iamdonovan/iamdonovan.github.io/_sources/gee/tutorials/getting_started/image_collections.rst.txt

     :align: center
     :alt: a yellow underline under a variable declaration, indicating it can be added as an import

-When you mouse over this line, you should see the following message:
+|br| When you mouse over this line, you should see the following message:

 .. image:: img/image_collections/import.png
     :width: 500
     :align: center
     :alt: the message stating the the variable can be added to the script as an import

-Click "Convert" to add the variable as an import:
+|br| Click "Convert" to add the variable as an import:

 .. image:: img/image_collections/imported.png
     :width: 500